Woman's gunshot death in Stone Lake investigated

-A Stone Lake area woman was found dead early Friday, April 2, in her residence due to gunshot wounds.
+STONE LAKE – A Stone Lake area woman was found dead early on Friday, April 2, in her residence due to gunshot wounds.
 The death is being investigated by Sawyer County and Washburn County sheriff's officers.

 The investigation is ongoing and no further details will be provided at this time, Mrotek said.
 The name of the victim is currently being withheld pending notification of family.